repobee/repobee/CONTRIBUTING.md

 your thing!

 ## Submitting a pull request
-When you have complete whatever you were working on, or want feedback on the work you've done so far, it is time to submit a pull request.
+When you have completed whatever you were working on, or want feedback on the work you've done so far, it is time to submit a pull request.
 Go to the [pull request page](https://github.com/repobee/repobee/pulls/compare), select `repobee/master` as the base and your own fork and branch as the compare.

 ### Pull request title
-The pull request title should ideally follow the following form:
+The pull request title should ideally be on the following form:

 ```
 [<TAG>] <DESCRIPTION>